 This degree of accuracy is generally not something you would do as a home hobbyist making vinegar in the kitchen.
 If you have made vinegar using wine or fruit scraps, consider it a delightful addition to salad dressings or recipes.

 Of course, people have been using vinegar for preservation for centuries without such testing.
-If you choose to use homemade vinegars for pickling projects, you should at least measure the pH value, and ensure that it is no higher than 4.0.
+If you choose to use homemade vinegar for pickling projects, you should at least measure the pH value, and ensure that it is no higher than 4.0.
 This pH will protect against most harmful bacteria, and against the formation of mold.

 For safety, however, if you need vinegar of a certain strength for pickling, we advise that you are best off using a commercial vinegar that has been tested and certified to have a certain strength.